Automotive Body and Related Repairers repair and refinish automotive vehicle bodies and straighten vehicle frames.

 They also like starting up and carrying out projects.
 They like leading people and making many decisions.
 Sometimes they require risk taking and often deal with business.

-Automotive Body Repairers job description, Automotive Body Repairers salary, Automotive Body Repairers information, what is the job of an Automotive Body and Related Repairer like, pros and cons about Automotive Body Repairers, colleges and universities for Automotive Body Repairers, is Automotive Body and Related Repairers the right career for me, Easy careers to get into, careers in Trades and Services
+Automotive Body Repairers job description, Automotive Body Repairers salary, Automotive Body Repairers information, what is the job of an Automotive Body and Related Repairer like, pros and cons about Automotive Body and Related Repairers, colleges and universities for Automotive Body and Related Repairers, is Automotive Body and Related Repairers the right career for me, careers in Trades and Services